DiSCoMaT: Distantly Supervised Composition Extraction from Tables in Materials Science Articles: architecture

 If $T$ is predicted to not be an SCC table, \sys\ runs it through another GNN (GNN$_2$).
 The graph structure is very similar to $G_T$ from Section \ref{sec:gnn}, but with two major changes.
 First, a new \emph{caption node} is created with initial embedding as given by $LM$ processing the caption text.
-Edges are added from caption node to all row and column nodes.
+Edges are added from the caption node to all row and column nodes.
 To propagate the information further to cells, edges are added from row/column nodes to corresponding cell nodes.
 The caption node especially helps in identifying non-composition (NC) tables.
 Second, the max frequency feature from Section \ref{sec:single_cell_table} is also included in this GNN.

 We use tables in Figure \ref{fig:two_comp_tables_2} as our running examples.
-Notice that Figure \ref{fig:two_comp_tables_2}a is a complete-information table, whereas Figure \ref{fig:two_comp_tables_2}b is not, and can only be understood in the context of its caption, which describes the composition as $[(Na_2O)_x(Rb_2O)_{1-x}]_y(B_2O_3)_{1-y}$.
-Here x, y are variables, which also need to be extracted and matched with the caption. \sys\ first decodes the row and column feature vectors $\overrightarrow{h_{i0}}$ and $\overrightarrow{h_{0j}}$, as computed by GNN$_2$, via an MLP$_3$ into four classes: composition, constituent, ID, and other (label IDs 1, 2, 3, 0, respectively).
-The figures illustrate this labeling for our running example.
-The cell at the intersection of composition row/column and constituent column/row contains the percentage contribution of that constituent in that composition.
+While Figure \ref{fig:two_comp_tables_2}a is a complete-information table, Figure \ref{fig:two_comp_tables_2}b is not, and can only be understood in the context of its caption, which describes the composition as $[(Na_2O)_x(Rb_2O)_{1-x}]_y(B_2O_3)_{1-y}$.
+Here ${x}$ and ${y}$ are variables, which also need to be extracted and matched with the caption. \sys\ first decodes the row and column feature vectors $\overrightarrow{h_{i0}}$ and $\overrightarrow{h_{0j}}$, as computed by GNN$_2$, via an MLP$_3$ into four classes: composition, constituent, ID, and other (label IDs 1, 2, 3, 0, respectively).
+The figures illustrate this labelling for our running example.
+The cell at the intersection of composition row/column and constituent column/row represents the percentage contribution of that constituent in that composition.